Introduction

 Tips:

-- Learn and use the names of your participants throughout the tour.
+Pay particular attention to learn and use the names of your participants throughout the tour.

 4. Rushing Through the Tour